Shan-Ali4/Note_App/README.md

 # Notes_Project

  This project is for Creating Notes Online.
-Its individual project Created By Me.
+It's an individual project Created By Me.
- In this Project I created Backend with all functionality:-
+ In this Project I created a Backend with all the functionality:-
  + Token Genrating By (jsonwebtoken)
  + Bcrypting Password By using Hasing
- + It Have CRUD opreation also
+ + It Has a CRUD operation

 ----
 ## Tech Stack

-The tech Stack we used for creating this webiste are:-
+The tech Stack we used for creating this website are:-
 ## Fronted
 + HTML
 + CSS